F4R4N/shop-django-rest-framework/README.md

 **allowed methods** : POST
 <br>**Access Level** : Public
 <br>**fields :** 'required': {'refresh'}
-<br>*POST :* the data you post should include 'refresh' and the value of it should be refresh token that send when user login.
+<br>*POST :* the data you post should include 'refresh' and the value of it should be user refresh token that is sent when user login.

 ### auth/register/
 **allowed methods** : POST
 <br>**Access Level** : Public
 <br>**fields :** 'required': {'username', 'password1', 'password2', 'email', 'first_name', 'last_name'}
-<br>*POST :* should include the 'fields' keys and proper value. errors and exeptions handled , should have a proper place to show them in frontend.
+<br>*POST :* should include the 'fields' keys and proper value. errors and exceptions handled , should have a proper place to show them in frontend.

 ### auth/change_password/{pk}/
 **allowed methods** : PUT
 <br>**Access Level** : Authorized users
 <br>**fields :** 'required': {'old_password', 'password1', 'password2'}
-<br>*PUT :* sould include 'fields' keys with proper values. errors and exeptions handled , should have a proper place to show them in frontend.
+<br>*PUT :* should include 'fields' keys with proper values. errors and exceptions handled , should have a proper place to show them in frontend.

 ### auth/update_profile/{pk}/
 **allowed methods** : PUT
 <br>**Access Level** : Authorized users
 <br>**fields :** 'optional': {'username', 'first_name', 'last_name', 'email'}
-<br>*PUT :*  should include the authorized user access token. the uniqueness of email and username handeled.
+<br>*PUT :*  should include the authorized user access token. the uniqueness of email and username handled.

 ### auth/logout/
 **allowed methods** : POST